-In the first six months of 2023, the Issuer registered a 43 per cent. increase in payments by phone compared to the same period of 2022.
-The volume of transactions made through internet banking and mobile banking increased by 6 per cent. compared to the first six months of 2022.
-As at 31 December 2022, the Issuer also registered twice the number of payments by phone compared to 31 December 2021.
+As at 31 December 2022 the Issuer also registered a double number of payments by phone compared to 31 December 2021.
 The volume of transactions made through internet banking and mobile banking increased by 32 per cent. compared to 2021.

-In the first six months of 2023, more than 4,200 mortgage loans were awarded to retail clients, exceeding RON 1.2 billion and increasing the balance of mortgage loans to RON 16.9 billion at Issuer level as at in 30 June 2023.
-In the same period, the Issuer also granted more than 54,000 consumer loans, amounting to RON 2.1 billion and the balance of such loans reaching RON 9.9 billion.
-In 2022, more than 12,000 mortgage loans were awarded to retail clients, exceeding RON 3.6 billion and increasing the balance of mortgage loans to RON 17 billion at Issuer level as at in 31 December 2022.
+In 2022, more than 12,000 mortgage loans were awarded to retail clients, the amount granted exceeding RON 3.6 billion and increasing the balance of mortgage loans to RON 17 billion at Issuer level as at in 31 December 2022.
 In 2022 the Issuer also granted more than 100,000 consumer loans, amounting to RON 3.8 billion and the balance of such loans reaching RON 9.6 billion.

-In 2022 and 2023, the digitalisation process accelerated even further, with the introduction of new digital solutions tailored to customer needs.
+In 2022, the digitalization process accelerated even further, with the introduction of new digital solutions tailored to customer needs.